HISTORIC ROAD

 Equipment

-Sturdy shoes, clothing suitable for the weather, sun and rain protection, as well as sufficient supplies of food and drinks, should there be no refreshment stops or shopping facilities available or open.
-Although the trail is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
-Take sticks or other aids with you.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as a sufficient supply of food and drinks, should be carried in case no dining or shopping options are available or open.
+Although the path is very well marked throughout, for safety reasons you should always have a suitable hiking map with you.
+Bring poles or other aids.

 Directions & Parking facilities